 François Pinon Vouvray Le 2013

 Having spent the last three weeks in the Loire Valley, concentrating on Vouvray, I have been getting to grips with recent vintages of this very famous appellation, renowned both for its multitude of styles, from sparkling to liquoreux-level sweet, and for the long-lived nature of the very best examples.
-I will reflect on these three vintages in some future blog posts, as I feel I have a greater understanding of them (especially the complexities of the 2011 vintage) than I had three weeks ago.
-That's one of the great benefits of travelling to a wine region and soaking up the local knowledge (as well as soaking up a glass or two of the wine, of course).
+I will reflect on these three vintages in future posts, as I feel I have a greater understanding of them (especially the complexities of the 2011 vintage) than I had three weeks ago.
+That’s one of the great benefits of travelling to a wine region and soaking up the local knowledge (as well as soaking up a glass or two of the wine, of course).

 All in all 8 hectares (François has about 14 hectares in total) saw 100% destruction, while another 3-4 hectares saw significant damage, such that the fruit was harvested by pickers walking through the vines carrying baskets, bringing in just handfuls of fruit per row.
 There was not total destruction, however, and another 2-3 hectares saw a small harvest come in.
 In total the volume picked in 2013 was 88 hectolitres (the norm is well over 300), and averaged out across the entire domaine François reported a yield of just 6 hl/ha (although for the parcels actually picked, for this wine, the yield was 25 hl/ha).
 The plots that gave François his 2013 were mainly Le Noyer â l’Ame, near the road heading down to Vernou-sur-Brenne, and also La Bataillerie and Chopet, the latter two yielding little, picked into the aforementioned baskets.